EV4EU/ov2xmp/README.md

     (venv) $ python ov2xmp/manage.py createsuperuser
     ```

-7. Open a new tmux session
+7. Go inside the ov2xmp folder and open a new tmux session
     ```sh
+    (venv) $ cd ov2xmp
     (venv) $ tmux
     ```

 8. Inside the tmux session, activate the environment, and run the Django ASGI (daphne) dev server
     ```sh
+    $ source ../venv/bin/activate
-    (venv) $ python ov2xmp/manage.py runserver 0.0.0.0:8000
+    (venv) $ python manage.py runserver 0.0.0.0:8000
     ```

-9. Detach from the tmux session, by pressing `CTRL + B` and `D`
+    Detach from the tmux session, by pressing `CTRL + B` and `D`.

-10. Open a new tmux session by issuing the `tmux` command

-11. Inside the new tmux session, activate the environment, and start the OCPP websocket server
+9. Open a new tmux session by issuing the `tmux` command.
+Inside the new tmux session, activate the environment, and start the OCPP websocket server
     ```sh
-    (venv) $ python ov2xmp/manage.py central_system_v16
+    (venv) $ python manage.py central_system_v16
     ```

-11. If you need to record the CSMS logs to a file, issue the following instead:
+    Alternatively, if you need to record the CSMS logs to a file, issue the following instead:
     ```sh
-    (venv) $ python ov2xmp/manage.py central_system_v16 2>&1 | tee central_system_output-2.log
+    (venv) $ python manage.py central_system_v16 2>&1 | tee central_system_output-2.log
+    ```

+10. Open a new tmux session by issuing the `tmux` command, and start the Celery worker:
+    ```sh
+    $ source ../venv/bin/activate
+    (venv) $ celery -A ov2xmp worker -l info
+    ```

+11. Open a new tmux session by issuing the `tmux` command, and start the Celery Flower module:
+    ```sh
+    $ source ../venv/bin/activate
+    (venv) $ celery -A ov2xmp flower
     ```

 ## Deploy O-V2X-MP using docker